abhirl-dev/abhirl-dev/README.md

-- 👋 Hi, I’m @abhirl-dev
+- Hi, this is ABHI
-- 👀 I’m interested in full stack development
+- I'm a full stack developer.
-- 🌱 I’m currently working on spring boot and angular
+- I’m currently working on spring boot and React js.
-- 💞️ I’m looking to collaborate on React js
+- Working on flutter mobile app development.
-- 📫 How to reach me
+- Freelance software developer.

 <!---
 abhirl-dev/abhirl-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.